-- b) the principles of acoustical design. - c) appropriate strategies for acoustical control. - d) the principles of thermal design. - e) how active and passive thermal systems and components impact interior design solutions. - f) the principles of indoor air quality.4 - g) how the selection and application of products and systems impact indoor air quality.
+- b) the principles of acoustical design. - c) appropriate strategies for acoustical control. - d) the principles of thermal design. - e) how active and passive thermal systems and components impact interior design solutions. - f) the principles of water and waste systems. - g) strategies for integrating water and waste systems. - ht) the principles of indoor air quality.4 - ig) how the selection and application of products and systems impact indoor air quality.